dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 > Embed recursive data types and functions in a non-recursive language

-The Dhall configuration language provides built-in support only for one recursive data type: `List`.
+The Dhall configuration language provides built-in support only for one recursive data structure: `List`.
 The language does not provide built-in support for user-defined recursive types, recursive values, or recursive functions.